Maths and English

 Improve your confidence

 Increase your ability to use English and maths in everyday situations

 Finding Your Level

-If you already have a GCSE grade D you will study the GCSE as this is the Government rule.
+If you already have a GCSE grade D/Level 3 you will study the GCSE as this is the Government rule.

-If you have a grade E or lower at GCSE you will study Functional Skills.
+If you have a grade E/Level 2 or lower at GCSE you will study Functional Skills.
 The level of study will depend on your other English and maths qualifications (if any).
-Once level two has been achieved you must progress onto the GCSE the following academic year.
+Once Level 2 has been achieved you must progress onto the GCSE the following academic year.